 Architect Gianni Emiliani was called on to renovate the 16th-century structure with the intention of maximizing natural light and opening up the spaces within the rooms and studios.
 Trotter infused the interiors with a dose of Scandinavian minimalism and dotted the space with both modern furnishings and midcentury finds.

-The result is an inspirational environment where both local and international artists can work and stay, along with four loft apartments that can be booked here.
+The result is an inspirational environment where both local and international artists can work and stay, along with four loft apartments.

 Lofted mezzanine floors and bathrooms were added to the apartments.
 Room #1 is particulary bright and airy.